sktime/elections/README.md

 * 2 seats open with a 2-year tenure.
 * 2 seats open with q 1-year tenure.

-[marrov: clarify here which of the above are elected by all contributors and which by current council?]

 Details here: TODO LINK

 ## What are the rights and duties of councilors?